 Divi is a theme by the wonderful folks over at Elegant Themes.
-It’s flexibility and page-building capabilities has made it one of the more popular WordPress themes and, yes, it works with The Events Calendar.
+Its flexibility and page-building capabilities have made it one of the more popular WordPress themes and, yes, it works with The Events Calendar.

 What you need